Assistive Technology and Rehabilitation Engineering

-Our research applications are diverse in complexity - ranging from the traditional assistive technologies to virtual reality assistive applications.
-Here is an example of some of our research:
+Our research applications are diverse and complex - ranging from traditional assistive technologies to virtual reality assistive applications.

 Recovery after stroke is an initial focus for our rehabilitation research applications, although Alzheimer's and Parkinson's interventions are closely related and will be developed.
 Research surrounding language and memory utilise our Teaching Head technologies, including assistive technologies and social tutoring for both those suffering the conditions and their family, in particular related children.
 Physical stroke recovery interventions are being explored in a virtual world/virtual reality environment.
 Daw Park Repatriation General Hospital are working with us on this project.